joohoi/acme-dns/README.md

 ## Changelog

+- v0.7.2
+   - Changed
+      - Fixed: Regression error of not being able to answer to incoming random-case requests.
+      - Fixed: SOA record added to a correct header field in NXDOMAIN responses.
 - v0.7.1
    - Changed
       - Fixed: SOA record correctly added to the TCP DNS server when using both, UDP and TCP servers.